burningwave/tools/docs/index.md

 # Configuring host name resolution to use a universal custom host name resolver

-With the **`org.burningwave.tools.dns.HostResolverService`** we can configure you can modify the local machine's default hostname resolution in an universal way that works for Java 8 and later:
+With the **`org.burningwave.tools.dns.HostResolverService`** we can configure you can modify the local machine's default host name resolution in an universal way that works for Java 8 and later:

 ```java
 Map<String, String> hostAliases = new LinkedHashMap<>();